Ben136KBC/CodeXCavator2/README.md

 You can also simply download the Deploy folder (https://github.com/Ben136KBC/CodeXCavator2/tree/master/Deploy) in Zipped format, unzip, and run CodeXCavator.exe

-CodeXCavator is essentially CodeXCavator (see https://sourceforge.net/p/codexcavator/wiki/Home/) but with a number of changes made by Ben van der Merwe.
+CodeXCavator is essentially a derivative of CodeXCavator (see https://sourceforge.net/p/codexcavator/wiki/Home/) but with a number of changes made by Ben van der Merwe.
 The changes are as follows:

 - Search text input is selected by default on startup.
 - Searching is case insensitive by default.